ir2pid/ir2pid.github.io/README.md

 ## About me:
 > 8+ years of experience in Mobile development with Android, iOS and cross-platform technologies.
-Currently, I am part of ePay Gmbh’s Mobile team overseeing our all our mobile app development.
+Currently, I am part of [ePay GmbH's](http://www.epay.de) Mobile team overseeing our all our mobile app development.

 ## Education: